annamlee/cse15l-lab-reports/lab-report-2.md

 ## Part 1
 Here is a web server called `StringServer`.
 This server keeps track of a single string that gets added to by incoming requests.
 The input comes from the user-inputted URL.
 The requests look like `/add-message?s=<string>`.
 Whatever string is inputted after the `=` will be concatenated to the existing strings, along with a new line (`\n`).
-The web page should display the entire history of strings inputted.
+The web page should display the entire history of strings inputted, each on a new line.

 Here is the code for `StringServer`:
 ![image](StringServer.png)